 Why Your Stomach Sometimes Hurts When You Eat Cruciferous Vegetables

 Cruciferous vegetables have a chemical in them that is formed when the cell wall is crushed.
-There is enzyme inside the cell that produces a third chemical called an isothiocyanate.
+There is an enzyme inside the cell that produces a third chemical called an isothiocyanate.
 In appropriate amounts, these phytochemicals in cruciferous vegetables may offer protection from certain types of cancer.

 However, these are also the same chemicals that serve to protect the vegetable from insects.
 In huge amounts, these may cause problems for our system.
 In his book, The Plant Paradox, renowned cardiologist and heart surgeon Dr. Steven Gundry says, fruits and vegetable foods “have their own sophisticated ways of defending themselves from plant predators.”